The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: The Flexibility Trap

 \paragraph{Pass@$k$ analysis.} We first evaluate the reasoning potential using the Pass@$k$ metric on three representative dLLMs: LLaDA-Instruct~\cite{nie2025large}, Dream-Instruct~\cite{ye2025dream}, and LLaDA 1.5~\cite{zhu2025llada} on four reasoning benchmarks: GSM8K, MATH-500, HumanEval, and MBPP.
-As shown in Figure~\ref{fig:passk_comparison}, while arbitrary order often achieves competitive performance at $k=1$, it exhibits a notably flatter scaling curve compared to the AR mode.
-As $k$ increases, the AR mode demonstrates a stronger capacity to uncover correct solutions.
+As shown in Figure~\ref{fig:passk_comparison}, while arbitrary order often achieves competitive and in many cases better performance at $k=1$, it exhibits a notably flatter scaling curve compared to the AR mode.
+As $k$ increases, the AR mode demonstrates a stronger capability to uncover more correct solutions.

 \paragraph{Solution space coverage.} One might wonder whether arbitrary order explores a different solution space, albeit less efficiently, which could account for its lower reasoning potential.
 We test this by analyzing solution coverage at $k=1024$ using LLaDA-Instruct.
-Figure~\ref{fig:ar_vs_diff_venn} shows that the problems solvable by arbitrary order are largely a subset of those solved by AR.
-On HumanEval, 21.3\% of problems are solved exclusively by AR, whereas the reverse is negligible (0.6\%).
-This indicates that the flexible decoding process rarely unlocks genuinely new solutions.
-Instead, it appears to retreat into a more conservative subset of the AR solution space.
+As shown in Figure~\ref{fig:ar_vs_diff_venn}, we find that solutions obtained via arbitrary-order generation largely overlap with those discovered by AR decoding, and in practice form a smaller subset.
+For instance, on HumanEval, 21.3\% of problems are solved exclusively by AR, while the converse case remains rare (0.6\%).
+Although arbitrary-order generation theoretically implies a larger solution space, the set of solutions effectively reachable under practical sampling regimes appears more constrained.

+\paragraph{More arbitrariness, less potential.} So far we have contrasted arbitrary order with AR order as two extremes, but the degree of arbitrariness is not binary.
+The semi-autoregressive protocol in dLLMs~\cite{nie2025large,ye2025dream} controls it through the block size $B$: the sequence is split into blocks of size $B$, and within each block the model adaptively chooses tokens to unmask.
+Thus $B$ sets the range within which the model can freely choose the next position, with $B=1$ leaving no freedom (pure AR order) and larger $B$ allowing more arbitrary decoding; our experiments above use $B=32$, following~\cite{zhao2025d1}.
+We now sweep $B$ to examine how the degree of arbitrariness affects reasoning potential.

+As shown in Figure~\ref{fig:arbitrary_block_size_analysis}, the trend is consistent and monotonic: across every $k \in \{8, 32, 128\}$, Pass@$k$ decreases as $B$ grows.
+This suggests the effect is consistent rather than tied to the two extreme settings: in this setting, less arbitrariness is consistently associated with higher reasoning potential.